DNA / Forensics

 NamUS (National Missing and Unidentified Persons System), U.S. Department of Justice – a clearinghouse for missing persons and unidentified decedent records.
 NamUs is a free online system that can be searched by medical examiners, coroners, law enforcement officials and the general public to solve these cases.
 NamUS also provides free DNA testing and other forensic services, such as anthropology and odontology assistance.

-Sexual Assault Forensic Examiner Technical Assistance (SAFE-TA), International Association of Forensic Nurses – the purpose of this project is to help disseminate and provide technical assistance for the Sexual Assault Forensic Examination Protocol of 2004 (SAFE Protocol of 2004), released as a component of the President’s DNA Initiative, Arnold, MD.
+Sexual Assault Forensic Examiner Technical Assistance (SAFE-TA), International Association of Forensic Nurses – the purpose of this project is to help disseminate and provide technical assistance for the Sexual Assault Forensic Examination Protocol of 2004 (SAFE Protocol of 2004), released as a component of the President’s DNA Initiative, Elk Ridge, MD.

-A Simplified Guide To Forensic Science, the National Forensic Science Technology Center – this website provides a reliable, easily accessible resource for non-scientists that covers the core concepts, capabilities and limitations of key forensic science disciplines.
+A Simplified Guide To Forensic Science, National Forensic Science Technology Center – this website provides a reliable, easily accessible resource for non-scientists that covers the core concepts, capabilities and limitations of key forensic science disciplines.
 In addition, this effort provides an international perspective where possible; experts from several countries contributed content and resources, Largo, FL.